awsdocs/aws-systems-manager-user-guide/doc_source/OpsCenter-getting-started.md

 1. Expand **Access policy**\.

 1. Add the following Sid block to the existing policy\.
+Replace each *example resource placeholder* with your own information\.

    ```
    {